jacohanekom/sanitize/README.md

 }'
 ```
 # Changes Required for running this service in production
-* It is recommended that the HTTP Interface is update support authentication.
-At the current stage no authentication support has been implemented.
-* Due to this service being highly dependent on database queries it will be advantageous to introduce caching to increase volumes and response times.
 * By default the docker-compose file ensures that the Microsoft SQL Server is started within docker.
 For production this service should point to
   an external database.
-* Should this service be internet facing, it is recommended that it is served through HTTPS and a Load Balancer.
-* This service is not protected against DDOS and similar attacks, therefore it is recommended to protect it with a Web Application Firewall.
+* The endpoints should be served through HTTPS, a Load Balancer and a Web Application Firewall.The web server should be configured to enforce authentication.
+* Should the service runs into performance issues, it will be advantageous to introduce caching to increase volumes and response times.